-How can I give criticism that will be accepted?
+How can I give constructive criticism that will be accepted?

 For most of my life, I was taught to deliver feedback the WRONG way—where the criticism was sandwiched between two compliments to “soften the blow.”
 But within the last year, I learned a simple, GENIUS approach that gets the point clearly across, while still building rapport with the person.
 This has allowed me to more openly and readily critique ideas and behaviors without ruffling feathers.